-But before joining the military, we suggest having decent health, athletics, and high discipline; this is, so you have an easier time getting promotions.
+To get deployed in BitLife, you must first join the army via the jobs tab.
+After this, deployments will happen randomly after you hit the age button.
+Before joining the military, however, I highly recommend having high health, athletics, and discipline first.
+This is, so you have an easier time getting promotions.
 Once you have levels in all three stats, feel free to join the army whenever.

-After you join the army, you will get deployed at some point, and when it happens, you will need to play a small mini-game similar to Minesweeper; so here is how to complete the Bitlife deployment mini-game and what you will need to do.
+After you join the army, you will get deployed at some point, and when it happens, you will need to play a mini-game similar to Minesweeper.
+We have a guide for this too, don't worry!

-To start, your first move when playing the mini-game is always up to random chance.
-You might just hit a mine, and there's just nothing you can do about it.
-I generally start out with one of the corner tiles, you are hoping to open up a larger mass of squares.
-You will want to just randomly hit squares until you are able to make a determination precisely on where a mine will be.
-You will now see some numbers, but what do these mean...
+Your first move when playing the mini-game is always up to random chance.
+I like to start out with one of the corner tiles, hoping to open up a larger mass of squares.
+Then, I tend to just randomly hit squares until I am able to make a determination precisely on where a mine will be.

 Now we have a ton of 2s, there's one to the right of the flagged tiles.
 It's only touching that tile and one other one, so we know for sure that it is a mine.

 We now have a 1 on the right side touching only one tile so we know that's a mine.
-On the left, we have a 2 that's only touching two tiles which makes both of those left ones mines.
+On the left, we have a 2 that's only touching two tiles.
+This makes both of those left one's mines.
 That leaves us with two safe tiles that we can tap on to open up further options!

 That opens things up quite a bit, so you'll have a 2 towards the top right that is only touching two tiles so we can flag that one.